 - Wearables (t-shirts, rubber bracelets, hats)

-8. Be Generous
+8. Be an Oasis

 If you’re in the food industry, giving out free samples should be a major part of your trade show strategy.
 You could even combine this with a demonstration of how to make one of your delights, or how to use it in a recipe.
+Note that with COVID restrictions, open samples may be prohibited from the trade show floor, so food will need to be individually wrapped.

-9. Take Advantage of the Area
+9. Take Advantage of the Vertical Space

 10. What’s in a Name?